riverbed/steelscript-netprofiler/docs/tutorial.rst

 columns are fetched from the appliance and cached locally.

 The ``p`` object is the basis for all communication with the NetProfiler appliance.
-We can get some basic version information by simply looking at the 'version' attrubute:
+We can get some basic version information by simply looking at the 'version' attribute:

 .. code-block:: python